wp-plugins/schreikasten/readme.txt

 Yes.
 Copy the file schreikasten.css to your theme folder, search for the classes sk-user-admin, sk-user-editor, sk-user-author and sk-user-user, and change them as you want.

+= How can I allow/disallow the capability to edit the comments on each role? =

+Schreikasten creates the 'moderate-shcreikasten' capability and assigns it to the author, editor and administrator roles.
+Use a 3rd party plugin (like the 'User Role Editor') to enable/disable it on each role.

 == Screenshots ==